Minor Morals for Young People

 Minor Morals for Young People is a work of Children's literature by John Bowring, published in three parts from 1834 to 1839.
 The work was illustrated with engravings by George Cruikshank and William Heath.

 Background

 Sir John Bowring (1792–1872) was an English political economist, traveller, miscellaneous writer, polyglot, and the 4th Governor of Hong Kong.

 The work strives to educate as well as entertain.
 A contemporary reviewer argued that the author "has kept view the establishment and nurture of sound principle in young minds".
 The third volume, published in 1839, focused on "Oriental History" and folklore.

+Early life and education

+John Bowring was born on 17 October 1792 in Exeter, England, into a Unitarian family.
+From a young age, he demonstrated a remarkable aptitude for languages.
+He began working in his father’s business at age 13, which provided him with early exposure to trade and an opportunity to develop his linguistic and commercial skills.

 Contents and synopsis

 Minor Morals is centered on the Howard family—Mr Howard, a wise father and storyteller, his wife ("Mrs. Howard"), and their three children: Arthur, George, and Edith.
 Mr. Howard imparts various lessons and tales to his children.